Is an uncontested divorce a good idea for you?

 In some cases, an uncontested divorce is not advised or even possible.
 This may be especially true for those who are victims of domestic violence.
 Substance addiction or alcohol abuse during the marriage are other factors that may complicate an uncontested divorce.
 If one spouse tries to intimidate the other or if one or both refuse to negotiate or see each other’s point of view, litigation may be a better course of action.

 Divorce is rarely easy, even when uncontested methods are used.
-Since each case is different, it is recommended to speak with an experienced Illinois family law attorney to determine the best course of action.
+Since each case is different, it is recommended to speak with an experienced in Illinois family law attorney to determine the best course of action.